About the ISSJ

-The Institute of Spirituality and Social Justice (ISSJ) was established in 2014 to advance the integration of knowledge, spirituality and social engagement.
-All of its offerings—intensive graduate degrees, comprehensive certificate programs and one-day programs, workshops and retreats—are designed to cultivate depth of thought, imagination and critical skills in a world challenged by violence, social inequity and environmental instability.
+The Institute for Spirituality and Social Justice (ISSJ), established in 2014, is dedicated to the integration of knowledge, spirituality, and social engagement.
+Through a variety of offerings—intensive graduate degrees, comprehensive certificate programs and one-day programs, workshops and retreats—we apply university intelligence to some of the complex problems of a world challenged by violence, social inequity and environmental instability.
 The Institute provides a context for renewal, a deeper social imagination and encouragement to those seeking to contribute effectively to a more just, more humane world.